tensorflow/tensorflow/tensorflow/contrib/learn/README.md

-# TensorFlow learn
+# TensorFlow Learn

-TensorFlow learn is a simplified interface that helps users transition from the high-level machine learning packages such such as scikit-learn.
+TensorFlow Learn is a simplified interface that helps users transition from the high-level machine learning packages such such as scikit-learn.